Configure Adaptive Shaping

 Default: 1

-Poll Interval Enter a value for how often the hubs checks the rate at which traffic is transmitted to it from its branches.
+Poll Interval Enter a value for how often the hub checks the downlink utilization on its interface.

 Range: 5 through 3600 seconds